v-exec/full_body/README.md

 Not only that, but _full\_body_ helps you stay motivated with a progress tracker, and lots of flavor text to keep you engaged.
 Each exercise also has text associated with it that describes the exercise and keeps you focused and mindful of your form.

-In addition, _full\_body_ tracks time spent on different muscle groups during the exercise and outputs it to the user at the end, meaning you can take that information and easily copy it to a spreadsheet or some other external tool for long-term tracking purposes.
+In addition, _full\_body_ includes a total timer for the entire session, a passive timer for each exercise, and a timer with countdown and visual feedback for timed exercises.

 Note: this application is made **exclusively for desktop**.
 More information found on [my site](https://v-os.ca/full_body).